 Douglas Little, Alchemist and Founder of Heretic Parfum

 Everything that Douglas Little touches turns to magic.
 With a deeply rooted background in all things naturally wild, and an honest interest in studying the stars (what most would call the art of astrology), Douglas alchemizes elements and concepts into new worlds and exotic fantasies, transcending what it means to conform to the masses.
 Douglas founded the sexy perfume brand, Heretic, where every day, he dives deeper into the rabbit hole that is all-natural fine fragrance.
+He also happens to be the mind behind Sakara's limited edition Manifestation candle (stay tuned!).
 There is simply nothing else like it out there.
 Read on to take a trip through Douglas's world.

 What was the journey that you took to Heretic, and to where you are now?